wimbleimble/cxx-sdl-2D-engine/notes.md

 ## TODO:
 *	viewport and static entities(i.e. ui)
-*	draw order - some sort of z indexing
 *	smart pointers everywhere
 *	audio
 *	abstract away inputs - rather than specific keys have commands, i.e. left could correspond to both a and left arrow

 ## THINGS THAT MAY CAUSE PROBLEMS LATER: